 The goods must not be supplied for use for patients while in hospital or in a similar institution or administered, injected or applied by health professionals to their patients in the course of medical treatment.

+The goods must be dispensed by a registered pharmacist or under a requirement or authorisation under a ‘relevant provision’ Each of these conditions is examined in further detail below.

 Next page